Skip to content

 Even though at the POSIX level pread calls are thread-safe [1], Erlang OTP file backend forces a single controlling process for raw file handles.
 So, all our reads were always funneled through the couch_file gen_server, having to queue up behind potentially slower writes.
 In particular this is problematic with remote file systems, where fsyncs and writes may take a lot longer while preads can hit the cache and return quicker.

-Parallel pread calls are implemented via a NIF which copies some of the file functions OTP's prim_file NIF [2].
+Parallel pread calls are implemented via a NIF which copies some of the file functions from OTP's prim_file NIF [2].
 The original OTP handle is dup-ed, and then closed, then our NIF takes control of the new duplicated file descriptor.
 This is necessary in order to allow multiple reader access via reader/writer locks, and also to carefully manage the closing state.

-In order to keep things simple the new handles created by couch_cfile implements the #file_descriptor{module = $Module, data = $Data} protocol, such that once opened the regular file module in OTP will know how to dispatch calls with this handle to our couch_cfile.erl functions.
+In order to keep things simple the new handles created by couch_cfile implement the #file_descriptor{module = $Module, data = $Data} protocol, such that once opened the regular file module in OTP will know how to dispatch calls with this handle to our couch_cfile.erl functions.
 In this way most of the couch_file stays the same, with all the same file: calls in the main data path.

 couch_cfile bypass is also opportunistic, if it is not available (on Windows) or not enabled, things proceed as before.